Blanche of Namur: Legacy

 Queen Blanche is one of the most well-known of the Swedish/Norwegian medieval queens.
 Apparently, she was very politically and socially active and noticeable, not only as a queen, as many stories and songs were written about her.

 In Sweden, Queen Blanche is also remembered for the song: "Rida rida ranka, hästen heter Blanka" ("Ride, ride on my knee, the horse is called Blanka"), which has influenced the famous historical painting by Albert Edelfelt of her and her son Haakon.

-A Belgian wheat beer produced by Brasserie du Bocq is named "Blanche de Namur" (and was named "world's best wheat beer" at the 2009 World Beer Awards).